Urobotos/Sandworm/README.md

 The `SET_LED rename` macro introduces also a new RGB(W) memory feature:<br>
 You can adjust the R, G, B, (W) values for a specific neopixel light individually, without resetting the other colors.<br><br>

+### ✂️ A modified `mainsail.cfg` file called `mainsail_custom.cfg` is used:
+The Sandworm printer uses a modified `mainsail.cfg` file called `mainsail_custom.cfg`, the redirected include is listed in `printer.cfg`, so no manual edits are needed.
+This is provided for information only.

+**Modifications include:**
+- **Fan Control**: The part cooling fan turns off during `PAUSE` and then resumes to its previous speed when `RESUME` is triggered.<br>
+   - Benefit: The fan does not run unnecessarily during a pause, which can be extended when using a filament sensor for runout detection.<br>

+- **Nozzle Priming After Pause**: The `point_unretract` macro is executed when printing resumes after a pause.<br>
+   - How it works: The print head returns to the paused position and performs a small filament extrusion to refill the nozzle.<br>
+   - Benefit: Prevents gaps in the print caused by filament leakage during the pause.<br><br>

+### 📜 A List (Tree) of All Macro Names:
+With a short description can be found here: [Tree of Macros.md](./Tree_of_Macros.md)<br><br>

 ### Others:
 ### 🛠️ Klipper Adaptive Meshing Purging (KAMP):
 A great feature by `Kyleisah` to calibrate only the printed area: [Klipper Adaptive Meshing Purging](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)

 ### 🤝 Contributing
 Contributions are welcome!
-If you'd like to contribute, follow the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.
+If you'd like to contribute, follow the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.<br><br><br>

-### 📜 A List (Tree) of All Macro Names:
-With a short description can be found here: [Tree of Macros.md](./Tree_of_Macros.md)<br><br>

 <hr>

-✌️ That's it, your journey has come to an end!
-Thank you for your patience and for following the guide up to this point.
+✌️ **That's it, your journey has come to an end!** Thank you for your patience and for following the guide up to this point.
 And remember, in the Urobotos lair, every ending is the beginning of a whole new journey... enjoy printing, the game has begun!<br><br>

 <p align="center" width="100%">
     <img width="35%" src="images/Urobotos_BPixelArt.png">